Tuning Process Instructions

 • Q_M_SPIN_ARM is set high enough to spin the motors cleanly.

-• Q_M_SPIN_MIN is set high enough to spin the motors win a minimal level of thrust.
+• Q_M_SPIN_MIN is set high enough to spin the motors with a minimal level of thrust.

 1. All flights after a significant tuning change should be done in QSTABILIZE.
 QSTABIILIZE provides the pilot with significantly more control over the aircraft in the event that the attitude controllers are unstable.